SublimeText-Markdown/MarkdownEditing/README.md

 ## Commands for Command Palette

 You can launch Command Palette from `Tools -> Command Palette...`.
-MarkdownWiki commands start with `MarkdownWiki:`.
+MarkdownEditing commands start with `MarkdownEditing:`.
 And they are only visible when a markdown file is open and active.

 ### General Commands